 Our Social Committee is working hard to bring some new and entertaining events to our lake, but some of our future events are ambitious and will require a "network of community volunteers" to make them a success.
 Your involvement in our community events is critical!
 If you or someone in your family can volunteer a little bit of time during these events please fill out the electronic form at the bottom of this page and check the box "I am interested in volunteering at upcoming events.
 Please add me to your list of potential volunteers."
 Signing up to be part of our "network" does not mean you are committed to helping out for a given event.
 It just means that your name will be in our volunteer bank, and if we are in need of volunteers then you will receive notice of what is happening and what we need.
 Volunteering is completely optional.
 Volunteers that donate a minimum of 5 hours of their time per year will be invited to "Volunteer Appreciation Night".
 Thank you in advance from the Social Committee!!

 -If you would like to receive notices about upcoming events at the lake via email, please fill out the form below.

 -Have you signed up for electronic notices but aren't receiving them?
 Please make sure you add us to your address book so the emails aren't being rejected as "spam".
 Don't forget to notify us if your email address changes.

 -We are currently investigating the possibility of sending future annual invoices out via email.
 Not only would this be more environmentally friendly, but it would be much more cost effective as well.
 We would like to start collecting your email addresses for this purpose so please fill out the form below.

 Other Happenings at Lake Sundance

-Fitness and Mind/Body Classes - Mona Power will be offering Fitness, Yoga and Pilates classes for the spring season.
+Fitness and Mind/Body Classes - Mona Power will be offering Fitness, Yoga and Pilates classes for the summer season.
 Click here for more details.